 It’s more than likely that you won’t have the materials that are necessary for methods one and two; however, if you are lucky enough to have them, then you can use those methods to get water faster.
 If you do not have those materials, then you can use the solar distilling method.

 Essentially, rainwater is seawater that has gone through the same process of your filtration system.
-Find containers, or large leaves that are in good condition, so that you can sit them out to collect the drinkable water.
+Find containers, or large leaves that are in good condition, so that you can sit them out to collect the rain drops.

 Finding Food on a Deserted Island